AI Workshop: learn to build apps with AI →

 export default AddTripButton

-Then in the App component, handle the addTrip event by assigning it the triggerAddTripState method:
+Then in the App component, handle the addTrip event by passing the triggerAddTripState method to it:

 <AddTripButton addTrip={this.triggerAddTripState} />